 Additional viewing options are available in the Show menu, which contains options for displaying only nodes of a certain type.
-Throughout this book the Outliner will be used extensively, so you'll have lots of practice working with this panel.
+Throughout this book, the Outliner will be used extensively, so you'll have lots of practice working with this panel.

-4. In the Display menu of the Outliner, turn the DAG Objects Only option back on.
-Save the scene as minGun_v02.ma.
+In the Display menu of the Outliner, turn the DAG Objects Only option back on.
+Save the scene as minGun\v02.ma.

-To see a finished version of the scene, open miniGun_v02.ma from the chapter1\scenes directory on the DVD.
+To see a finished version of the scene, open miniGun\v02.ma from the chapter1\scenes directory on the book's web page.